Now accepting applications

 - Applicants must identify a research mentor with the skills, knowledge and resources to provide mentorship to the applicant in sleep and circadian research.

-- Individuals who have received an AASM Foundation SRA I or II as the PI are not eligible to apply for career development awards or junior faculty awards (except for the Bridge to Success award for mid-career/senior investigators).
+- Individuals who have an open AASM Foundation Strategic Research Award Category I or II as the principal investigator are not eligible to apply for career development awards (except for the Bridge to Success award for mid-career/senior investigators).

 - Individuals who have received independent research funding of more than $150,000 are not eligible to apply.
 This does not apply to post-doctoral/ fellowship level training grants primarily covering the applicant’s salary (e.g. NRSAs).